nhn/tui.editor/plugins/color-syntax/README.md

 ### Import Plugin

 Along with the plugin, the plugin's dependency style must be imported.
+The `color-syntax` plugin has [TOAST UI Color Picker](https://github.com/nhn/tui.color-picker) as a dependency, and you need to add a CSS file of TOAST UI Color Picker.

 #### ES Modules